 Sleep Apnea Treatment in Annapolis, MD

-What is Sleep Apnea?
+What Is Sleep Apnea?

 Sleep apnea is a relatively common sleep disorder that is defined by brief pauses in breathing while sleeping.
 Sometimes, the pauses can be minutes long, until you choke or cough and continue breathing normally.
 This can be very restrictive and make getting a good night’s rest very difficult.
 As you can imagine, it’s hard to get a diagnosis on sleep apnea because it happens when you’re asleep, so you may go months or even years without realizing that you have sleep apnea.

-Types of Sleep Apnea
+What Are the Types of Sleep Apnea?

 Obstructive Sleep Apnea